 BEIS may wish to publicise the results of the scheme, which may involve engagement with the media.
-At the end of the application and assessment process, BEIS may issue a press release or publish a notice on its website.
+At the end of the Contract Award process, BEIS may issue a press release or publish a notice on its website.
 These public documents may, for example, outline the overall results of competitions and describe some of the projects to be funded.